 Site planning included advising on the location of services and amenities, the development of attendance projections, circulation patterns, and capacity analysis based on length of stay projections.
 To plan for an effective and secure operation, we provided a department by department staffing plan based on best practices and analysis of comparable institutions.

 Currently, the Glenstone is undergoing expansion work to add nine linked buildings designed by Thomas Phifer.
-The expansion is slated to opens in early 2018.
 With the new addition, dubbed the Pavilions, Glenstone will be one of the largest institutions of its kind in the US, offering nearly 60,000 square feet of exhibition space.